aschombe/aarch64-emulator/README.md

 - Ratatui-based debugger with source, register, and memory views
 - Virtual memory and virtual filesystem (VFS)
 - Partial Linux syscall emulation
+- ELF binary loading and execution
 - Lua plugin support with lifecycle and execution hooks
+- For a list of all implemented instructions, see [INSTRUCTIONS.md](INSTRUCTIONS.md)
+- For a list of supported syscalls, see [SYSCALLS.md](SYSCALLS.md)
+- For a list of supported directives, see [DIRECTIVES.md](DIRECTIVES.md)

 ---